tazjin/clojure-basics/README.md

 After this you open your favourite terminal and run `lein repl` which downloads Clojure and opens a REPL for you to experiment with.
 Quit this with (quit)

 ## Editing Clojure
-Clojure is a dialect of Lisp and, as such, very well suited for structural editing using a tool like [Paredit](http://www.youtube.com/watch?v=D6h5dFyyUX0) in Emacs.
-Emacs is also the editor I recommend above all others, if you already use it make sure you have `nrepl.el`, `rainbow-delimiters` and `paredit` installed and running - take some time to get familiar with Paredit if you aren't already!
+Clojure is a dialect of Lisp and, as such, very well suited for structural editing using a tool like [Paredit](http://www.youtube.com/watch?v=D6h5dFyyUX0) in Emacs. **Emacs** is also the editor I recommend above all others, if you already use it make sure you have `nrepl.el`, `rainbow-delimiters` and `paredit` installed and running - take some time to get familiar with Paredit if you aren't already!

 If you're new to Emacs and want to focus on Clojure you might want to look at [Emacs for Clojure](https://github.com/stuarth/emacs-for-clojure) which installs an easy default configuration for Clojure programming.

-If you're a vim user I can't help you, make sure you get plugins that provide automatic paranthesis balancing, nrepl integration, structural editing like paredit and something to colour matching parens pairs (rainbow-delimiters).
-Feel free to send a pull request if you figure it out!
+I'm not a **Vim** user myself so I don't know too much about the ecosystem there, but [this article](http://www.deepbluelambda.org/programming/clojure/programming-clojure-with-vim-2013-edition) lists a lot of the existing things.

-If you're an IntelliJ user there's the new and experimental [Cursive Clojure](http://cursiveclojure.com/).
+If you're an **IntelliJ** user there's the new and experimental [Cursive Clojure](http://cursiveclojure.com/).

-If you're a Sublime user: I honestly don't know, find out and send a pull request!
+If you're a **Sublime** user: I honestly don't know, find out and send a pull request!

 ## Lisp?!